mlflow/mlflow/docs/source/R-api.rst

 Load MLflow Model Flavor
 ========================

-Loads an MLflow model flavor, to be used by package authors to extend the supported MLflow models.
+Load an MLflow model flavor, to be used by package authors to extend the supported MLflow models.

 .. code:: r